Biographical Summary (Updated on September 14, 2015)

 Council on Undergraduate Research (CUR)

-- Co-chaired for the Fifth National Conference of CUR and First National Conference of CUR Kids that was held at Bates College in June of 1994
+- Co-chair for the 5th National Conference of CUR and First National Conference of CUR Kids that was held at Bates College in June of 1994

 - Started the CUR Institutes Program in 1996